saylordotorg/course_hist231/Unit02.md

+---
+layout: default
+title: "HIST231: Empire and States in the Middle East and Southwest Asia"
+course_description: "An exploration of the political, economic, and social history of the Middle East and Southwest Asia, from the pre-Islamic period to WWI.
+Focuses on the impact of Islam and European imperialism in the region."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Islam and the Emergence of the Muslim State** <span id="2"></span>
 *The emergence of Islam in Arabia during the 7<sup>th</sup> century CE